 Issue 1: Alexa says that the Zoom room is not found

-Resolution: Make sure the account used for account linking is the same as the account that you used to sign into your Zoom room.
+Resolution: Make sure the account used for account linking is the same account that you used to sign into your Zoom room.

 Issue 2: Alexa cannot find an upcoming event that is on your calendar.